 As parents of a college freshman, navigating our first (and possibly last) Family Weekend had its fair share of challenges.
-Working in tandem with our college freshman made the logistical planning difficult, but it was the emotional hurdles of the weekend that were unexpected.
+Working in tandem with our college student made the logistical planning difficult, but the emotional hurdles of the weekend were unexpected.

-In the planning phase, I had the audacity to attempt to get my daughter’s input on numerous scheduling choices.
+In the planning phase, I dared to attempt to get my daughter’s input on numerous scheduling choices.
 Questions such as, “Should we go to the game?”
-“Which parking lot should I buy a tailgating pass for?” and, “Will you want to have dinner out both nights?” were met with annoyance.
+“Which parking lot should I buy a tailgating pass for?” and “Will you want to have dinner out both nights?” were met with annoyance.

 “Mom, you are sending me way too many messages about this!”

 “Sorry, I thought you might want to tailgate in the same lot as your friends and their parents.”
 (Big sigh.)

 Tips for Family Weekend:

 - Book early — Hotel reservations are much more expensive and hard to come by for Family Weekend.

 - Make dinner reservations — Hundreds, if not thousands, of other families want to eat out, too.

 - Buy tickets to events such as the football game, the Sunday brunch, and the right to tailgate.
 Believe it or not, they sell out.

 My husband, my two younger daughters, and I road-tripped to campus on Friday, arriving late afternoon.
 From the moment we were reunited in our freshman’s dorm room, it was a rollercoaster ride of highs and lows.
 We learned some glaring “Don’t’s,” including some that stung.
 We, as parents, made mistakes, and so did our freshmen.
 For example: